Oratosquilla oratoria: In cuisine

-In Japan, the species is called shako, and commonly eaten.
+In Japan, the species is called shako, and is commonly eaten.

 Its consumption is mostly limited to Japan as the price and availability of it limits its popularity abroad.
 It is most tasty during the period of spring as it is their breeding season and is occasionally also eaten with its roe.
 Its texture and flavor is said to be somewhere in between eel and shrimp.

 The appearance of shako in the form of sushi began in the 1950s where it was commonly brushed with nitsume (eel sauce) and presented as nigirizushi.
 Shako was originally prepared by boiling it in a sugar syrup, but is now typically prepared through a slow simmer allowing its freshness to last longer.